-General Order 38 was issued on April 13, 1863 by Ambrose Burnside in an effort to silence opponents of the Civil War in the North, including Clement Vallandigham.
+Major-General Ambrose Burnside issued General Orders No. 38 on April 13, 1863 in an effort to silence opponents of the Civil War in the Department of the Ohio.

-Issued on April 13, 1863, General Ambrose Burnside instituted General Order No. 38 to eradicate open support of the Confederacy in the Department of Ohio during the American Civil War.
+Issued on April 13, 1863, General Ambrose Burnside instituted General Orders No. 38 to eradicate open support of the Confederacy in the Department of the Ohio during the American Civil War.
 The order proclaimed:

 The habit of declaring sympathy for the enemy will not be allowed in this department.
 Persons committing such offenses will be at once arrested with a view of being tried. . .or sent beyond our lines into the lines of their friends.
 It must be understood that treason, expressed or implied, will not be tolerated in this department.

 Burnside hoped to silence war opponents, including Clement Vallandigham, with this order.
 While the order stated that deportation of Copperheads to the Confederate States of America was the most likely punishment, Burnside commented that death might be a suitable punishment in extreme cases of disloyalty.